-Our non-releasable birds of prey include a bald eagle, screech owls, hawks, and more.
+Our non-releasable birds of prey include great horned owls, red-tailed hawks, and more.

 Our animal ambassadors are non-releasable animals that serve to teach the public about our local wildlife.
 They include opossums, snakes, turtles, and more!

-Our fenced-off outdoor classroom teaches visitors about healthy forests.
+Our outdoor classroom teaches visitors about healthy forests.

 A series of paintings expressing concern with the steady destruction of our environment.
-The pollution of air, water & soil can lead to the destruction of ecosystems, habitats and the extinction of plants & wildlife.
+The pollution of air, water and soil can lead to the destruction of ecosystems, habitats, and the extinction of plants and wildlife.

 Hours & Parking